Whefert/weather-dashboard/README.md

 ## Usage

-- To find the weather forecast for a give city, simply enter the city name into the search input and click the search button.
+- To find the weather forecast for a given city, simply enter the city name into the search input and click the search button.

 ## Credits